 In the fall of 1381, Anne set out with her retinue at her brother’s expense, travelling from Ghent to Bruges.
 Charles V, King of France sent twelve armed vessels full of Normans to intercept her journey.
 Anne’s uncle, the Duke of Brabant, sent envoys to the French court to remonstrate with the King.
 Charles eventually recalled the Normans saying he only did so for the love of his cousin Anne and not out of regard for the English king.
 The party proceeded to Gravelines where her retinue left her to return to Bohemia.
 She continued on to Calais accompanied by the English.
 On December 18, Anne crossed the Channel to Dover without incident.
 However, after she arrived and disembarked, a storm arose and huge waves crashed into the harbor, crushing ships together.
 The vessel she had sailed on was broken into pieces.

-John of Gaunt met with Anne and they travelled to Canterbury, spending Christmas at Leeds Castle.
+John of Gaunt met with Anne and they traveled to Canterbury, spending Christmas at Leeds Castle.
 Complaints in England were already being heard about Anne’s poverty and the costs of the marriage.
 Money had to be raised through loans to pay for her entry into London.
 Anne was greeted in London with magnificent displays, including a pageant that featured a gilded castle.
 But as Anne and Richard progressed through the streets, the crowds tore down the royal arms which had been crossed with the imperial arms and hung on a fountain in her honor.

 An argument actually broke out between the primates of London and Canterbury over who would perform the wedding and coronation ceremonies.
 A compromise was made and it was decided the bishop of London would perform the marriage rites and the Archbishop would crown the new queen.
 The wedding took place on January 20, 1382 at Westminster Abbey and the coronation of Anne took place two days later.